Model-independent late-universe measurements of $H_0$ and $\Omega_K$ with the parametrization based on cosmic age-improved inverse distance ladder: Introduction

 \section{Introduction}

 The Hubble constant $H_0$ and the curvature parameter $\Omega_\mathrm{K}$ are important and fundamental parameters in cosmology, where $H_0$ represents the current expansion rate of the universe and $\Omega_\mathrm{K}$ determines the global spatial geometry of the universe (open, flat, or closed).
 However, the measurements of these two parameters currently remain in tension.
-The $H_0$ tension between early- and late-time universe is one of the most severe tensions in modern cosmology~\cite{Bernal:2016gxb,DiValentino:2021izs,Abdalla:2022yfr,CosmoVerse:2025txj}, which has reached about the $4-6\sigma$ confidence level.
-Specifically, local distance ladder measurements, such as the type Ia supernova (SN) calibrated by Cepheid variables from SH0ES~\cite{Riess:2021jrx}, tend to give $H_0$ values approximately $72-75\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$.
-By contrast, measurements from the early-universe data, in particular cosmic microwave background (CMB) observations from Planck~\cite{Planck:2018vyg} and the Atacama Cosmology Telescope (ACT)~\cite{ACT:2020gnv,ACT:2025llb}, yield values around $66-68\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$ assuming the standard $\Lambda$-cold dark matter ($\Lambda$CDM) model.
+The $H_0$ tension between early- and late-time universe is one of the most severe tensions in modern cosmology~\cite{Bernal:2016gxb,DiValentino:2021izs,Abdalla:2022yfr,CosmoVerseNetwork:2025alb}, reaching about the $4-6\sigma$ level.
+Specifically, local distance ladder measurements, such as SH0ES Cepheid-calibrated type Ia supernova (SN)~\cite{Riess:2021jrx}, tend to give $H_0 \sim 72-75\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$.
+By contrast, early-universe data, particularly cosmic microwave background (CMB) observations from Planck~\cite{Planck:2018vyg} and the Atacama Cosmology Telescope (ACT)~\cite{ACT:2020gnv,ACT:2025llb}, yield values approximately $66-68\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$ assuming the standard $\Lambda$-cold dark matter ($\Lambda$CDM) model.
 Furthermore, the measurements of $\Omega_\mathrm{K}$ also exhibit a discrepancy.
-The Planck CMB data alone give $\Omega_\mathrm{K} = -0.044^{+0.018}_{-0.015}$, which deviates from zero at approximately the $3\sigma$ level~\cite{Planck:2018vyg}.
-However, combining CMB with baryon acoustic oscillations (BAO) data obtains $\Omega_\mathrm{K} = 0.0007\pm0.0019$, suggesting a spatially flat universe within the $1\sigma$ range~\cite{Planck:2018vyg}.
-This indicates an inconsistency between CMB and BAO data on measurements of $\Omega_\mathrm{K}$ that has been referred to as the curvature tension~\cite{Handley:2019tkm}.
+The Planck CMB data alone yield $\Omega_\mathrm{K} = -0.044^{+0.018}_{-0.015}$, which deviates from zero at approximately the $3\sigma$ level~\cite{Planck:2018vyg}.
+However, the combination of CMB and baryon acoustic oscillation (BAO) data obtains $\Omega_\mathrm{K} = 0.0007\pm0.0019$, suggesting a spatially flat universe within the $1\sigma$ range~\cite{Planck:2018vyg}.
+This indicates an inconsistency between CMB and BAO data in measurements of $\Omega_\mathrm{K}$, commonly referred to as the curvature tension~\cite{Handley:2019tkm}.